pingidentity/pingdirectory-go-client/configurationapi/docs/AddDataSecurityAuditorRequest.md

 ### NewAddDataSecurityAuditorRequest

-`func NewAddDataSecurityAuditorRequest(auditorName string, schemas []EnumaccessControlDataSecurityAuditorSchemaUrn, reportFile string, enabled bool, weakPasswordStorageScheme []string, ) *AddDataSecurityAuditorRequest`
+`func NewAddDataSecurityAuditorRequest(auditorName string, schemas []EnumaccessControlDataSecurityAuditorSchemaUrn, ) *AddDataSecurityAuditorRequest`

 NewAddDataSecurityAuditorRequest instantiates a new AddDataSecurityAuditorRequest object This constructor will assign default values to properties that have it defined,